Increasing Your Self-Esteem: the first step

 What is self-esteem?

-There is a lot of confusion about self-esteem; it’s commonly confused with arrogance, narcissistic tendencies, or being selfish.
+There is a lot of confusion about self-esteem; it can be confused with arrogance, narcissistic tendencies, or being selfish.
 This couldn’t be further from the truth.
-It sounds like some psychological term that you need to learn about before you can have more of it.
+It sounds like some psychological term that you need to learn before you can have more of it.

 The good news is that it is actually much more simple than that.